25 Celebrities You Didn't Know Had Famous Parents

 The Hudson offsprings have the utmost admiration for their parents, with Kate once calling Hawn "the woman that I've learned the most from, and who I look up to, who has conducted her life in a way that I can look up to" in an interview with MTV.

 Jolie's mom, Marcia Lynne "Marcheline" Bertrand, was also an actress and humanitarian.
-She died of ovarian cancer in January 2007.
-And for more famous grandparents like Voight, here are 27 Celebrities You Didn't Know Were Grandparents.
+She died of ovarian cancer in Jan.
+2007.

 O'Shea Jackson Jr.